ImperialCollegeLondon/VeriTINY/team/README.md

 ## Introduction

-Simple Verilog simulator.
-Built in F# with the help of using fable and electron.
-Features a Verllog code editor and a block interface.
+VeriTINY is a simple Verilog simulator that supports a subset of the Verilog HDL.
+It features a Verilog code editor, a block connections interface, and a digital circuit simulator.

 ## Installation Instructions